-- (1) For share-based awards, the value of awards at the grant date reflects the number of PSUs and RSUs granted multiplied by the volume-weighted average closing price of a Common Share on the TSX for the five trading days preceding the grant date (\$5.74 for PSUs, \$4.05 for RSUs).
-The number of PSUs granted on April 1, 2022 is presented assuming a vesting multiplier of 1.0. - (2) The grant-date fair value of the option-based awards is determined in accordance with International Financial Reporting Standard 2 Share-Based Payments using the Black-Scholes model, with the following assumptions: - Risk-free interest rate: 0.57% to 0.70% - Estimated hold period prior to exercise: 3 to 4 years: - Volatility in the price of Common Shares: 39% to 42%; - Dividend yield per Common Share: 5.18%.
+- (1) Mr. Jain was appointed Chief Executive Officer of the Corporation on May 10, 2022.
+Mr. Jain's Other Compensation comprises of car allowance, signing bonus and RRSP.
+A signing bonus of \$100,000 was used to purchase Common Shares with a lock-up period of one year, and ability to access one third of the underlying shares on each anniversary date following the lock-up period for a three year time-period. - (2) Mr. Schneider left the Corporation as President and Chief Executive Officer effective May 10, 2022. - (3) For share-based awards, the value of awards at the grant date reflects the number of RSUs granted multiplied by the volume-weighted average closing price of a Common Share on the TSX for the five trading days preceding the grant date.
+In fiscal 2023, share-based awards included performance RSUs, for which the grant value is determined in the same way as the annual performance bonus (based on total revenue and adjusted operating profit), and as at March 31, 2023, the achieved grant amount was determined by applying the multiplier of 107% to the grant value, which is reflected in the table above.
+The number of RSUs to be awarded will be determined by dividing the dollar value achieved based on the performance objectives by the volume-weighted average closing price of a Common Share on the TSX for the five trading days preceding the grant date. - (4) The grant-date fair value of the option-based awards is determined in accordance with International Financial Reporting Standard 2 Share-Based Payments using the Black-Scholes model, with the following assumptions: - Risk-free interest rate: 2.55% to 3.76% - Estimated hold period prior to exercise: 3 to 5 years - Volatility in the price of Common Shares: 39% to 45% - Dividend yield per Common Share: 3.91% to 4.45%